unparalleled-js/docs-1/docs/developing-connectors/sdk/authentication/oauth2-authentication.md

 > The `apply` block will not be applied to any requests made in `acquire`.
 So you will have to include the required credentials for a successful API request there.

 Note:
-- SDK makes a POST request to token endpoint.
+- SDK makes a form url encoded POST request to the authorisation and token endpoint.
 If a different type of request is expected, look at [Custom token authentication](/developing-connectors/sdk/authentication/custom-authentication.md)
 - The `token_url` is required if the `acquire` or `refresh` hooks are not present (see below).
 - Ensure that your implementation of OAuth 2.0 is compliant with the specifications stated in the [RFC document](https://tools.ietf.org/html/rfc6749).
 Else, your custom adapter might not start.
   - For example, related to [Issuing an Access Token - Successful Response](https://tools.ietf.org/html/rfc6749#section-5.1), Workato will be expecting a response with `access_token` in the response.
 Returning the access token under a key of `accessToken` in a JSON response will result in an unsuccessful Workato request to your `token_url`.